 NOTE: I understand that scheduling meetings (e.g., with my student teaching coordinator) and/or scheduling appointments (e.g., registering to take a content test) during any class meeting times reflects negatively on my commitment to teacher education and does not represent the dispositions necessary for success in the program.
 Therefore, I agree to not allow other commitments to interfere with my regular class attendance.

-I understand that all dates for assignments are stated in the syllabus and if professional requirements have been completed in less than a satisfactory manner, no more than a "D" may be earned in the class regardless of the number of points earned.

-(Teacher Candidate Signature)
+I understand that all dates for assignments are stated in the have been completed in less than a satisfactory manner, no class regardless of the number of points earned. • (Teacher Candidate Signature) (Date)

-(Date)